mniederhuber/hsl-scRNA/02-Data_structures/README.md

 Chromium is a droplet based single cell method.
 There are assays for 3' or 5' capture, and can be combined with multiomic approaches (ATAC-seq).

-The basic idea is that cell suspension is combined with barcoded gel beads at a limiting dilution such that **most beads do not bind a cell**.
-This means that most of the time if a bead binds a cell it will only bind a *single* cell.
+The basic idea is that cell suspension is combined with barcoded gel beads at a limiting dilution such that **most beads do not pair with a cell**.
+This means that most of the time if only a single cell will end up with a bead in a droplet.

 The bead-cell mixture is then passed through a microfluidic chip, mixed with enzyme, and then a oil channel separates single cells in a oil bubble.